hackEns/Disty/README.md

 Note that these folders also contain useful READMEs with more detailed information on them.

+Blueprints are either in `eps` (ready to cut files) or `svg` (working files).

+The Camera case was found on Thingiverse and is not from us, but we cannot find the exact object on Thingiverse, to give credit to the author =( Hopefully, we will find it and will add it in the future.
+We are truly sorry about his…

 ## License

 All the source code we wrote is under a `no-alcohol beer-ware license`, under